GDHex/avalon/README.md

-  gen-keys    Gen-keys will return a ed25519 keypair help        Help about any command loc         Loc will return lines of code of the codebase in directory sign        Sign a collection of data with a signature verify      Verify a signature against public key and data
+  gen-keys    Gen-keys will return a ed25519 keypair help        Help about any command loc         Loc will return lines of code of the codebase in directory sign        Create a signature from a collection of data signed with a private key verify      Verify a signature against a public key and data

 Flags:
       --config string   config file (default is $HOME/.avalon.yaml)